 6) The Bible was written during different covenants God made with His people at certain times.

 God is unchanging.
 But it helps to understand the terms of the covenant in which different scriptures were written.
 For example, much of the “Old Testament” is written under a covenant incorporating a Levitical priesthood, food and cleansing rituals, etc. Within this Old Covenant, prophets continually prophesied that one day the Messiah would come would remove all sin and incorporate a new covenant.
 Today, those who are aligned with Jesus live under that New Covenant God made with us through Christ.

 7) The clear commands of God in the Bible apply to everyone, everywhere (ie: Love God and love your neighbor, Believe the Good News, etc.) but not every individual scripture immediately applies as a precise rule for all people, everywhere.

-8) There are three levels of authority when we read the Bible.
+8) Building on the last principle, there are three levels of authority that affect how we read and apply the Bible.
 Here they are in order of highest to lowest: